provenant-dev/doc-signing-web-app/verifier/README.md

 Application to verify documents using Keripy, based on [GLEIF-IT/vlei-verifier](https://github.com/GLEIF-IT/vlei-verifier), which uses the Falcon framework in Python

 ### overview
-To verify an aBesta:on ACDC, the user must upload both the document and its CESR file as a single zip file.
-The verifier server will check that (1) all KERI data are valid and (2) the digest of the document matches the digest in the aBesta:on ACDC.
+To verify an attestation ACDC, the user must upload both the document and its CESR file as a single zip file.
+The verifier server will check that (1) all KERI data are valid and (2) the digest of the document matches the digest in the attestation ACDC.

 ## Architecture